 Fleming Centre: Have your say

-Imperial College Healthcare NHS Trust is inviting the public to help shape the design of the Fleming Centre – a new, state-of-the-art research and public engagement hub at St Mary’s Hospital in Paddington.
+Imperial College Healthcare NHS Trust is inviting the public to help shape the next set of designs for the Fleming Centre – a new, state-of-the-art research and public engagement hub at St Mary’s Hospital in Paddington.

 The Centre is part of the wider Fleming Initiative, chaired by Professor the Lord Darzi of Denham and established jointly by Imperial College Healthcare and Imperial College London to tackle the increasingly urgent, global threat of antimicrobial resistance.
 It will provide a space to bring together researchers, policymakers, clinicians, behavioural scientists, commercial partners and the public to combine their shared networks, expertise and skills.